tobiscr/application-connector-manager/docs/user/README.md

 The Application Connector module provides the following features:

-* Easy installation of Kyma's Application Connectivity capabilities by enabling the Application Connector module on your Kyma cluster.
+* Easy installation of Kyma's Application Connectivity capabilities by enabling the Application Connector module in your Kyma Runtime.

 * Simple configuration using Kubernetes CRs and easy management with Kyma dashboard.